promptfoo/promptfoo/site/docs/providers/vertex.md

 # Google Vertex

-The `vertex` provider is compatible with Google's [Vertex AI](https://cloud.google.com/vertex-ai) offering, which offers access to models such as `bison`.
+The `vertex` provider is compatible with Google's [Vertex AI](https://cloud.google.com/vertex-ai) offering, which offers access to models such as Gemini and Bison.

 You can use it by specifying any of the available stable or latest [model versions](https://cloud.google.com/vertex-ai/docs/generative-ai/learn/model-versioning) offered by Vertex AI.
 These include:

+- `vertex:gemini-pro`
+- `vertex:gemini-ultra`
 - `vertex:chat-bison`
 - `vertex:chat-bison@001`
 - `vertex:chat-bison-32k`